sskyy/radior/README.md

 ### 3. Handle asynchronicity

 `fire` method always return a promise.
-If you have synchronous code in listener and want roof-bus wait for you, return a promise.
+If you have synchronous code in listener and want Radior wait for you, return a promise.

 ```javascript
 bus.on('start', function listener1( arg1, arg2 ){